 What is Shurli?

-Shurli is a peer-to-peer networking tool that lets you connect your devices directly - through NAT, CGNAT, firewalls, and across networks - without relying on cloud services or VPN providers.
+Shurli is sovereign peer-to-peer infrastructure.
+It connects your devices directly through NAT, CGNAT, firewalls, and across networks, without relying on cloud services or vendor accounts.
+Your keys, your peers, your network.

 Engineering Philosophy